hugoalh-studio/advanced-determine-nodejs/README.md

 ## 📝 Description

-A NodeJS module to provide a better and more accurate way to determine item.
+A NodeJS module to provide advanced method to determine item.

 ## 📚 Documentation (Excerpt)